MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

     Open the code file and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
     - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **Client**.
-    - The code uses the the training client to train a model using the images in your blob storage container, which is acessed using the SAS URI you generated.
+    - The code uses the the training client to train a model using the images in your blob storage container, which is accessed using the SAS URI you generated.
-    - Training is performed with a parameter to indicate that training labels should <u>not</u> be used.
-Form Recognizer uses an *unsupervised* technique to extract the fields from the form images.

 10. In the **train-model** folder, open the code file for the training application: